Four

 your shows.

-If you attend more than one show in a year, list your shows,
+If you attend more than one show in a year, list your shows, (with

-(with your results) and look really hard at the lowest performer.
+your results) and look really hard at the lowest performer.

 It’s

-possible that the show may not be as relevant but you stay
+possible that the show may not be as relevant but you stay in regardless.

-in regardless.
-If you are not getting the results from the
+If you are not getting the results from the show, you can let it

-show, you can let it go.
-You’re not giving anything
+go.
+You're not giving anything up.

 Spend

-your time to replace this show with another, more targeted,
+your time to replace this show with another, more targeted, higher

-money on another marketing project.
+marketing project.

 None

-of these concepts are revolutionary or will change the face
+of these concepts are revolutionary or will change the face of trade

-a better accounting of your trade show dollar.
+accounting of your trade show dollar.

 |